top of page

 The Sermon

-The Rev. Dr. Bruce L. MacDuffie
+The Rev. Dr. Bruce MacDuffie

 Nicene Creed